Paris and Normandy: Civilization, Culture, Memory

 SOCI 391: Study Abroad: Normandy Invasion

-The next day, the group visits the Wall of Remembrance at St. Jean de Savigny (built and dedicated by local residents in 1997 to honor soldiers who fought there, Rue de Captain Carter (country lane near Saint-Lô (honors Captain Carter, a battalion surgeon killed there by a sniper), Saint-Lô commemorations, 70th anniversary of liberation of Normandy’s 3rd largest town (after Rouen and Caen).
-Town was the goal of 29th Division after 6 June.
+Over the next several days, the group will experience many contacts with French citizens about D-Day and its aftermath.
+We visit a number of battlefields, museums, and cemeteries that serve to remind us of the enormous sacrifices made by Allied soldiers in liberating France and winning the war against the Nazis.
+We visit the Wall of Remembrance at St. Jean de Savigny (built and dedicated by local residents in 1997 to honor U.S. soldiers who fought there, Rue de Captain Carter (country lane near Saint-Lô (honors Captain Carter, a battalion surgeon killed there by a sniper), Saint-Lô commemorations, 71st anniversary of liberation of Normandy’s 3rd largest town (after Rouen and Caen).
+The town was the goal of 29th Division (Virginia) after 6 June.
 There is a picnic for the group provided by local families.
 At each site, the group will share in remembrance celebrations with French citizens for whom the liberation was the key event in modern history.
-On the next day, the group visits Juno Beach, (Canadian and British), L’Abbaye d’Ardenne (Canadian soldiers executed here by Germans, monastery founded 1121), Pegasus bridge, bridge over Orne Canal, target of British 6th Airborne, glider landing area and museum.
+The group visits Juno Beach, (Canadian and British), L’Abbaye d’Ardenne (Canadian soldiers executed here by Germans, monastery founded 1121), Pegasus bridge, bridge over Orne Canal, target of British 6th Airborne, glider landing area and museum.
+The British captured this critical bridge on the night of 5 June surprising the Germans in their sleep.
 There are lectures and guided tours for some of these sites.
-From Juno, the group moves to Gold Beach, Longues-sur-Mer Battery (German artillery battery completed, April 1944), Port-en-Bessin-Huppain ( coastal commune, pipeline from Britain to France under the Channel operational by August 1944 and site of Tour Vauban 17th century fortifications, Mulberries), Arromanches Village, Mulberry Museum and Circular Theater.
+From Juno, the group moves to Gold Beach, Longues-sur-Mer Battery (German artillery battery completed, April 1944), the Mulberries, Arromanches Village, Mulberry Museum and Circular Theater.
 The latter provides a lifelike simulation of 6 June 1944.

 We will also visit near Trevières for a reception at the residence of Madame Thérèse Chedal-Anglay at Vierville.
 The original residence was destroyed during the Débarquement de Normandie.
 Our final evening in Grandcamp features a dinner for the group and a farewell reception for our hosts.
 The next morning, we return to Paris, with stops along the Champs-Élysses and the Tour Eiffel with a final group dinner at our Paris hotel.
 Following a restful night, the group will depart the next day for home from CDG airport.